 Pharmacotherapy of infectious diseases

 Dr. Allen's research focuses on investigations of the pharmacodynamics of antimicrobial resistance.
 He uses in vitro modeling techniques that allow evaluation of the effects of varying antimicrobial exposures on the development of resistance.
 The majority of Dr. Allen's current work consists of studies of two unique measures of antimicrobial activity, the mutant prevention concentration and mutant selection window.
-This work is performed using a variety of microorganisms, including Acinetobacter baumannii, enterococci, Neisseria gonorrhoeae, Salmonella Typhi, and methicillin-resistant Staphylococcus aureus, with most research focusing on the fluoroquinolone antimicrobials.
-Broadly speaking, Dr. Allen's work is designed to determine those antimicrobials (as well as the optimal doses of said antimicrobials) that will best prevent the emergence of bacterial resistance in the laboratory and in clinical settings.
+This work is performed using a variety of clinically important bacterial species, including Neisseria gonorrhoeae, Klebsiella pneumoniae, Salmonella enterica, and Shigella flexneri, with most research focusing on the fluoroquinolone antimicrobials.
+Broadly speaking, Dr. Allen's work is designed to determine those antimicrobials (as well as the optimal doses of said antimicrobials) that will best prevent the emergence of bacterial resistance in the laboratory and, potentially, in clinical settings.

 Allen GP, Deshpande LM.
 Determination of the mutant selection window for clindamycin, doxycycline, linezolid, moxifloxacin, and trimethoprim/sulfamethoxazole against community-associated meticillin-resistant Staphylococcus aureus.
 International Journal of Antimicrobial Agents 2010;35:45-9.